MalwareMusashi/IP-Locator/README.md

 iplookup google.com # hostname lookup
 ```

 That’s it.
-It’s a single-file tool—no installs, no libraries, just curl and Python.
+It’s a single-file tool no installs, no libraries, just curl and Python.